onekiwano/onekiwano.github.io/_pages/home.md

 <p>
 Kiwano is more than just a company or a product; it's an ideal and philosophy.
-The world wealth distribution is becoming increasingly unfair, digging the gap between the wealthy and poor and eradicating the middle class [1].
+The world wealth distribution is becoming increasingly unfair, digging the gap between the wealthy and poor and eradicating the middle class.
-Structurally, this threatens the stability of society [2].
+Structurally, this threatens the stability of society.
 What is most nation's reaction?
 More control over citizens.
 </p>

 <p>
 The Bitcoin tree presents itself as an alternative where transparency could coexist with freedom of choice.
 At Kiwano, we recognize this as an opportunity.
 We want to grow our projects and allow more entrepreneurs to develop challenging and exciting ventures.
 </p>